isoriano1968/illumos-aarch64-devenv/README.md

 accelerated video), no audio, no power management, etc. You have to connect to the UART GPIO's (J8 Header) of your Pi 4 (GND (Pin 6), TXD (Pin 8), RXD (Pin 10)) and will be able to access via for favorite terminal program to the Pi and the illumos console (e.g. screen /dev/ttyUSB0 115200 or /dev/ttys000 if using and USB2Serial adapter).

 hostname: illumos-rpi

 login: root/rpi

-The pre-build image runs on Pi4 hardware (Pi 4B, Pi400, CM4)
+The pre-build image runs on Pi 4 hardware (Pi 4B, Pi400, CM4)

 # Howto use